-Last month we had a family reunion.
-It was so much fun to have (almost) all my sisters and their families together for a few days of fun.
-We had plans to go on a zip line, roast hot dogs in the fire pit, spend a day at the lake up the mountains, and play games in the backyard.
-The week before the reunion, I came across Rogue Engineer’s plans for yard dice and I knew my family would love them!
-We are big fans of the dice game Farkle, and tend to play it whenever we get together so I figured we could do it outside with giant yard dice and ran out to get a 4×4 board to make up a set.
+The week before a family reunion, I came across Rogue Engineer’s plans for yard dice.
+I knew my family would love them!
+We are big fans of the dice game Farkle, and tend to play it whenever we get together, so I figured we could play outside with giant yard dice.

 I made my stencil 2 different ways, one was a large dot and the other just a little dot.
 I wasn't sure what I would want to use.
 I decided it would be easiest to use the small dots to mark the center of my circles.
 The stencil has all the dots that you need to mark all the numbers, just only mark the ones you need for number you are doing.